loreste/siprec/docs/features/SIPREC.md

 # SIPREC Protocol Implementation

-Complete implementation of Session Recording Protocol (SIPREC) as defined in RFC 7865 and RFC 7866.
+Complete implementation of Session Recording Protocol (SIPREC) as defined in RFC 7865 and RFC 7866, with optimized TCP transport for large metadata processing.

 ## Overview